fpark7/Native2Native/README.md

 <a href="url"><img src="https://github.com/fpark7/Native2Native/blob/master/assets/translate.png" align="middle" width=60% ></a>
 <br>

-However, we have noticed that non-native English speakers know what they want to say, they're just unable to articulate it well.
+However, we have noticed that non-native English speakers know what they want to say; they're just unable to articulate it well.
-Native2Native is a Natural Language Processor that takes in a broken English sentence by a non-native speaker and completes it using Deep Learning... striving to be the "Native" voice for them.
+Native2Native is a Natural Language Processor that takes in a broken English sentence by a non-native speaker and completes it using Deep Learning, striving to be the "Native" voice for them.
 (The name "Native2Native" also comes from the Seq2Seq Recurrent Neural Network model used for our application)

 ### Purpose/Vision
-Instead of focusing/training Voice-Recognition and Language-Recognition system on eloquent English speakers, we should focus on dedicating them to the people who need these systems the most.
+Instead of focusing/training Voice-Recognition and Language-Recognition systems solely on eloquent English speakers, we should also focus on dedicating them to the people who need these systems the most.
 In addition, non-native speakers are more likely to learn from corrections to their own English rather than translations of their own native languages.
-We hope the Native2Native will be a tool to equalize and empower immigrants by offering them a new voice and method to the English language.
+We hope the Native2Native will be a tool to equalize and empower immigrants by offering them a new voice and method to improve use of the English language.

 Our vision is to generalize our technology and see more Voice-Recognition Models and Language-Translation Models train on data from non-natives rather than native speakers for all languages.

 ### Algorithm
 Our naive model trains on "non-native" sentences generated using SpaCy.
 SpaCy is a power natural language processing library.
 By labeling linguistic features, tagging parts of speech, and tracing dependencies, we were able to emulate a more clever training data set for our neural network.
+This dataset includes proper sentences that were modified by removing stop-words (common, small words) and swapping nouns with neighboring adjectives or descriptive phrases.
 In the future, we hope to use real world data and have more time to train our models!

-A [Seq2Seq Recurrent Neural Network](https://arxiv.org/pdf/1409.3215.pdf) is used to train on these "non-native-incomplete" sentences and maps them to "complete" sentences.
+A [Seq2Seq Recurrent Neural Network](https://arxiv.org/pdf/1409.3215.pdf) is used to train on these "non-native/incomplete" sentences and maps them to "complete" sentences.
 [Image from here](https://google.github.io/seq2seq/)

 ![Translation Model](https://3.bp.blogspot.com/-3Pbj_dvt0Vo/V-qe-Nl6P5I/AAAAAAAABQc/z0_6WtVWtvARtMk0i9_AtLeyyGyV6AI4wCLcB/s1600/nmt-model-fast.gif)
 <br>